Martin Lewis biography

 "Once you understand that, then it feels important to acknowledge that what comes with that is a responsibility to give back.
 And that doesn't just mean writing a cheque, but by fully engaging in projects too, and giving them the same energy you give the day job."

 Martin's donations are worked via the charity fund he set up in 2012.
-There are full details of all his wide-ranging charity work, including facts, figures and (for transparency) finances, in his What happened to my pledge to give £10m to charity? blog (spoiler alert – it's now £20m).
-But here are a few brief highlights...
+He has founded the Money & Mental Health Policy Institute, his Coronavirus Poverty Fund and the MSE Charity.
+Yet the web of charity work spreads far beyond that.
+Full info, facts and figures are in his What happened to my pledge to give £10 million to charity? (spoiler alert – it's now £20 million).

-Campaigns – bank charges, financial education, Facebook & more
+Campaigns – bank charges, financial education & more

-Martin is often credited as the "big gob in chief" behind campaigns to reclaim bank charges, PPI and council tax.
-Over 10 million of his template letters have been downloaded and possibly (it's tough to calculate) over £10 billion has been repaid.
+Martin is often credited as the "big gob in chief" behind campaigns to reclaim bank charges (over six million template letters downloaded and £1 billion back), PPI (over £10 billion back via his and this site's work), and council tax reclaiming (many 10,000s rebanded).

-In 2014, he was the linchpin of the successful campaign to get financial education on to the national curriculum, and he still works with the All Party Parliamentary Group, pushing to improve provision.
+In 2014, Martin was the linchpin of the successful campaign to get financial education on to the national curriculum, and he still works with the All Party Parliamentary Group, pushing to improve provision.

-In 2018, as above, Martin funded the UK's first curriculum-mapped financial education textbook via the Young Money charity, and 365,000 copies have been distributed to every English state school (100 copies each).
+In 2018, as above, Martin funded the UK's first curriculum-mapped financial education textbook via the Young Money charity, and 340,000 copies have been distributed to every English state school (100 copies each).
 It's also available as a free PDF download (51 MB).
+Now there's also Welsh, Scottish and Northern Irish versions too.

 Unflinching from controversy, as the former head of the Independent Taskforce on Student Finance Information, he's berated the Government over retrospective student loan hikes, and pushed the plight of mortgage prisoners.